marianosimone/take-a-look/programming-quotes.md

 John McCarthy

-> I'm not a great programmer; I'm just a good programmer with great habits

-Kent Beck

 > A programming language is low level when its programs require attention to the irrelevant

 Alan J. Perlis.